MakarMS/text-probe/README.md

 - `HashtagProbe` — extracts hashtags from text (e.g., `#example`), supporting Unicode letters, numbers, and underscores, detecting hashtags in any position of the text.

+### ✍️ Text

+- `AllCapsSequenceProbe` — extracts sequences of two or more consecutive uppercase letters (Unicode-aware), making it easy to detect acronyms or emphasised ALL CAPS tokens in text.

 ### 🆔 UUID & Identifiers

 - `UUIDProbe` — extracts any valid UUID (v1–v6) without checking the specific version.
 Supports standard UUID formats